Health and health care; personal characteristics

 Medical contacts

 Persons are asked if they had contact with their GP, specialist, dentist, dental hygienist, orthodontist, physiotherapist, exercise therapist, psychologist, psychotherapist or psychiatrist, and if he or she is treated by alternative healer.
-Also, if there were hospital admissions or day care admissions, if people have home care and if they had care abroad.
+Also, if there were hospital admissions or day care admissions.
+For children up to 12 years old, these questions are answered by the parent/guardian.
 Most questions after medical contacts are asked to persons of all ages.
 Contacts that do not often occur in the case of children are posed from an older age.

 Contact with GP